 A frustrating time to be alive

 A lot of people talk about it being the best time to be alive.
 Maybe.
 For some of us, myself included, it is.
-But I bet the people in Sudan, Nigeria, Russia, Ukraine, Gaza, Iran, Lebanon, North Korea, and millions more, might disagree.
+But I bet the people in Sudan, Nigeria, Russia, Ukraine, Gaza, Iran, Lebanon, North Korea, might disagree.
+I bet millions of Americans living in poverty or suffering from food insecurity or without health insurance might disagree.

 But I think for the majority of us, it’s also the most frustrating time to be alive.
 A time when the answers to our problems have never been clearer, the knowledge never deeper, and yet, we keep pushing forward in the wrong direction.